 Excessive alcohol consumption: Can strain kidney function and promote inflammation

-Instead, opt for gentle, sustainable methods.
-Your body needs time to adjust to new habits—but patience is worth it.
+Instead, rely on gentle, sustainable methods.
+Your body needs time to adjust to new habits – but the patience is worth it.

-Natural dehydration is a gentle process that requires time and patience.
-With the right combination of a potassium-rich diet, adequate fluid intake, regular exercise, and proven herbal remedies, you can support your body in shedding excess water.
-The best supplements can complement this process, but they are no substitute for a balanced lifestyle.
+Natural diuresis is a gentle process that requires time and patience.
+With the right combination of potassium-rich nutrition, sufficient fluid intake, regular exercise, and proven plant helpers, you can support your body in getting rid of excess water.
+The best dietary supplements can meaningfully complement this process but do not replace a balanced lifestyle.

-It's important to listen to your body and seek professional help if water retention persists or is severe.
-With the right strategies, you can feel lighter and more energetic again – without any drastic measures.
+It is important to listen to your body and seek professional help if water retention persists or is severe.
+With the right strategies, you can feel lighter and more energetic again – without drastic measures.